DBM-MCF/qupath-extension-efficientv2unet/README.md

 Similarly, you can use the provided script template in `Extensions > Efficient V2 UNet > Script templates > EV2UNet predict script template` to predict a currently opened project image.

+### Additional utility
+The menu entry: `Extensions > Efficient V2 UNet > Load a mask image` allows you to import a binary segmentation to one of your project images.

+It requires both images to be the same size, and the mask image to be binary (0 = background, 1 = foreground).

 # Building

 You can build the QuPath Efficient V2 UNet extension from source with